Tasguent agadir

 The Tasguent agadir is a fortified collective granary built between 1200 and 1500 and located above the Moroccan village of Amzrou.
-It stops being used as a granary in the 19th century but gained in popularity during the 20th century being one of the best preserved agadir of the Anti-Atlas.
+It stopped being used as a granary in the 19th century, but became known during the 20th century as one of the best preserved agadirs of the Anti-Atlas.

 History

 Construction and usage

 The Tasguent agadir was built in stages over the centuries, the walled square being probably the most recent element.
 The age of the oldest walls is estimated between 500 and 800 years old.

 The main role of the agadirs was to shelter the crops (and possibly the inhabitants) from attacks.
 The Tasguent agadir is divided into individual cells spread over several floors and whose contents are recorded on wooden rolls.
 It lost its function like most of the agadirs of the region with the pacification and the improvement of the food situation that accompanies the colonial period.
 Unlike other adobe constructions in southern Morocco (tighremts and kasbahs), which have also become useless, the agadir of Tasguent was possibly used in the 19th and 20th centuries by the inhabitants for various purposes.